Frequently Asked Questions

 Does InFocus provide housing?

 We do not offer student accommodations, however, Vancouver has a variety of housing options to suit all budgets.
 We recommend booking a room in advance as temporary accommodation while searching for an apartment in the local area.
-If a student is interested, we can connect them with a local homestay agency.
+We can connect students with local homestay agencies upon request.

 Does InFocus offer financial aid?

 Loan options are available for InFocus students.
-Domestic students can apply for loans through the Federal Government or from Student Aid BC.
+Domestic students can apply for loans through the Federal Government, their provincial government, or from Student Aid BC.
 InFocus Film School is an accredited institution, so all students can also apply for private loans from banks in their home countries.

 Limited scholarship opportunities may also be available for qualified individuals.
 Please contact us for more information.